Château de Taillebourg

+Louis VII and Eleanor of Aquitaine

 The previous castle on the site was shelter for Louis VII of France and Eleanor of Aquitaine on the day after their wedding, in July 1137.

+Richard the Lionheart

-Richard the Lionheart seized this castle in 1179.
-Geoffrey de Rancon, master of the house, may have died in this action, but he is also listed as having participated in the Third Crusade in the Itinerarium Regis Ricardi and appears as a witness to Richard I's peace treaty with Tancred of Sicily in Messina on 6 Oct 1190.
-In 1173, Richard had fought against his father in alliance with his brothers and the King of France, Louis.
-This uprising had failed, and as punishment, Richard was sent to bring the rebellious lords to heel.
-This conflict lasted five years, ending in the victory of Richard and his destruction of the supposedly impregnable fortress of Taillebourg.
-This castle was inaccessible on three sides, protected by mountains, and the fourth side was heavily fortified.
-Richard knew that the overthrow of Taillebourg would lead to the immediate surrender of the barons, and captured the stronghold in his first great military victory.
+Richard the Lionheart conquered this castle in 1179.
+It belonged at that time to Geoffrey de Rancon, who later participated alongside Richard in the Third Crusade and appears as a witness to Richard's peace treaty with King Tancred of Sicily in Messina on October 6, 1190.
+In 1173, Richard had rebelled against his father King Henry II in alliance with his brothers Henry and Geoffrey and the King of France, Louis VII.
+After their rebellion failed, Henry II assigned Richard to bring the rebellious lords of Aquitaine to heel.

+At the time the castle of Taillebourg, situated on an outcropping of rock over the Charente, was regarded as impregnable: three sides were set above sheer rock faces and the fourth was protected by a triple wall.
+Nevertheless, Richard invested the castle on May 1, 1179, and bombarded it with trebuchets.
+On May 8, Richard burned the surrounding fields and vineyards in order to bait the burghers defending the town walls into sallying out.
+Richard defeated them, pursued them as they retreated back through the gate, and laid waste to the town.
+The garrison, which had relied upon the supplies in the town, soon surrendered.
+The overthrow of Taillebourg so demoralized Geoffrey de Rancon that he surrendered his other great castle, Pons, to Richard, ending Geoffrey's rebellion.

+Louis IX

 The castle was later the base for Louis IX of France (Saint Louis), as a guest of Geoffrey IV of Rancon, before the Battle of Taillebourg in 1242.

+Public garden

-The Château de Taillebourg ruins have today been converted to a public garden, where one can view the machicolations, the 18th-century battlements and the underground rooms of the old castle.
-The site's geographical position affords a viewpoint of the valley of the Charente.
+The Château de Taillebourg ruins have today been converted to a public garden where visitors can admire the 18th-century battlements and the underground rooms of the old castle.
+The site's geographical position affords a view of the Charente valley.